open-source-firmware/flat-image-tree/source/chapter2-source-file-format.rst

 data-position
     Machine address at which the data is to be found.
 This is a fixed address not relative to the loading of the FIT.
-This is mandatory if external data used with a fixed address.
+This is mandatory if :index:`external data` is used with a fixed address.

 os
-    OS name, mandatory for types "kernel".
+    :index:`OS` name, mandatory for types "kernel".
 Valid OS names are:

     ====================  ==================
     OS name               Meaning